-On September 2, 2016, Director Reeder was interviewed by Assistant Inspector General for Investigations Conrad Quarles and Special Agent (DIG) (DIC) Control Director Reeder stated that he did not commute to and from work via mass transit 75 percent of the time.
+On September 2, 2016, Director Reeder was interviewed by Assistant Inspector General that he did not commute to and from work via mass transit 75 percent of the time.
 [Exhibit 3]

 Following our interview, Director Reeder withdrew from the EMTB program and repaid \$155.40 in EMTB funds.
 [Exhibit 4]